 Tips, Tricks, and Variations

 Storing the Cookies

-To store these vegan pumpkin cookies, you can put them in the fridge, the freezer, or leave them out in a sealed container.
+Alternatively, you can keep them in the fridge for 4-6 days or freeze for up to 3 months.
 Make sure the container is airtight so the cookies retain their moisture.
 Otherwise, they will dry out and harden.

 Add Chocolate Chips

-If you’re a chocolate lover, try adding some chocolate chips to your cookie dough - and now you have vegan pumpkin-chocolate chip cookies!
+If you’re a chocolate lover, try adding some dark chocolate chips to your cookie dough - and now you have vegan pumpkin chocolate chip cookies!
 These are absolutely scrumptious.
 Bake them for slightly less time so the chocolate doesn’t completely melt.

 Use Applesauce Instead of Vegan Butter